OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/05-oled-changing-settings.md

 	main()
 ```

+Save it to the root of your Omega, and run `python /root/MAK05-oledChangeSettings.py` to see it in action.

 ### What to Expect

 When you run the program, the different possible commands that can be entered will be printed out on the command line.
 The commands will interactively change the display settings.
 For example, to dim the display, enter `dimDisplay`.

 To stop the program enter `Ctrl+C`

+Here it is running on our setup:

 <!-- // TODO: IMAGE Add gif -->